pmparland/selenium_sitetest/README.md

     To package as a Docker container use mvn clean package docker:build

-    To use Chrome ensure that you Install Chrome Web Driver
+    To use Chrome ensure that you Install Chrome Web Driver - https://code.google.com/p/selenium/wiki/ChromeDriver To use IE ensure that you install the IE Web Driver - https://code.google.com/p/selenium/wiki/InternetExplorerDriver By defualt Firefox is supported

 Who do I talk to?
 --------------